-Do You Know Your Bur's ISO Number? - The 5 Classifications of Dental Burs
+Do You Know Your Burs ISO Number? - The 5 Classifications of Dental Burs

-Who and What is ISO?
+What is a Dental Bur ISO?

 In 1891 the SS White Company introduced the original numbering system for their dental burs.
 This numbering system implemented by all dental bur manufacturers remained unchanged until 1955.
 The American Dental Association (ADA) adopted the classification, but the classification is limited to stainless steel and tungsten carbide and does not include diamond instruments.
 In 1979 The International Organization for Standardization (ISO), a worldwide federation of national standards bodies, presented a new globally accepted numbering system for dental burs.
 This classification creates consistency and clarity among manufacturers.

 The shank inserts into the handpiece, the head cuts or polishes the tooth, bone, or restorative material, and the neck connects the shank to the head.